FrancisTX/FrancisTX/README.md

 ### Experience & tools I use

 - Graduate with both Master’s degree (at NYU) and Bachelor's degree (at UCD) in Computer Science.
 - Experienced in Backend and Fullstack software development in Java and Golang.
-See details in my Linkedin profile above!
+(See details in my Linkedin profile above)

 My toolset:
 - **Languages**: Java, C++, Golang, JavaScript, TypeScript, Python, SQL, HTML, XML, CSS, PHP.